Effective Leptophilic WIMPs at the $e^+e^-$ collider: Collider search prospects of Leptophilic DM

 The distribution of normalized number of {\it inclusive} mono-photon events corresponding to the signal for Majorana DM as well as to the backgrounds, as a function of different observables, are illustrated in Fig.~\ref{fig:distr}.
 As seen from the top left panel, the mono-photon energy $E_\gamma$ spectrum does not exhibit any peak structure, whereas $e^+e^-\to\nu\bar{\nu} \gamma$ shows a peak around $E_\gamma = \frac{s-m_Z^2}{2\sqrt{s}}$.
 It is easy to show from the 2-body kinematics, the maximum photon energy due to the signal is given by~\cite{Liu:2019ogn}

 which exactly determines the end-point of the signal distribution.
 As a result, we see, for a heavier DM the radiated photons are less energetic.
 Note that the distribution for $E_\gamma$ is identical to ME ($\slashed{E}$) distribution given the presence of only one photon in the event.
 The normalized event distribution for MET (top right) are also similar to photon transverse momenta $p_T^\gamma$ for the same reason.
 Also a more massive DM results in a less-energetic radiated photon since most of the energy is carried by the DM itself.
 In the present scenario, since the photons come from the ISR, they tend to be soft and collinear.
-This makes their $\theta_\gamma$ distribution rather flat as shown in the bottom panel.
+This makes their $\theta_\gamma$ distribution rather flat as shown in the bottom left panel. $m_\text{miss}$ distribution in the bottom right panel shows a clear distinction for DM signal from that of $\nu\bar{\nu}$ background, allowing to segregate them with a lower $m_\text{miss}$ cut, better for heavier DM mass.
 A similar set of distributions is shown for Dirac DM in Fig.~\ref{fig:distr-dirac}, with a higher CM energy and the inferences broadly remain the same.
 In passing we note that the distributions as shown in Figs.~\ref{fig:distr}, \ref{fig:distr-dirac} primarily depend on the kinematics, therefore conclusions for other benchmark points as in Table~\ref{tab:BP} can be easily gauged.